kawaharas/CLCL/README.md

 ## Required Software / Libraries

+&nbsp; Minimum requirement:

 - Visual Studio 2017
 - Oculus SDK 1.26.0
 - GLFW 3.2.1
 - GLEW 2.1.0

+&nbsp; Optional:

 - ZED SDK 2.7 *
 - CUDA Toolkit 10 *
 - GLM 0.9.9 *
 - Ovrvision Pro SDK 1.90 **

-\* OPTIONAL: These libraries are needed to use the external camera (ZED Mini by Stereolabs).
+&nbsp; \*  These libraries are needed to use the external camera (ZED Mini by Stereolabs).

-\** OPTIONAL: The library is needed to use the external camera (Ovrvision Pro by Wizapply).
+&nbsp; \** The library is needed to use the external camera (Ovrvision Pro by Wizapply).

 ## Building the Library